runemadsen/runemadsen-2012/writings/printing-code/index.md

 Week 10: Randomization
 ----------------------

-Randomization is about letting the computer choose for us.This week we'll look at ways to create programs that create unique graphics.
+Randomization is about letting the computer choose for us.
+This week we'll look at ways to create programs that create unique graphics.
 We'll look at basic randomness, Perlin noise, and how a simple thing like randomness can help you create unexpected things.

 <!--Start finals-->